Rolling Process: Definition, Working Principle, Application, and Defects

 Wavy Edge

 This defect occurs due to the improper load distribution on the surface of the sheet.
-When one area of the sheet is in compression, other areas will be under tension at that point in time.
+When one area of the sheet is in compression, other areas will be under tension then.

 rolling process